slavpilus/picodash/README.md

 - Raspberry Pi Pico W
 - Pimoroni Pico Display Pack (240x135 pixel IPS LCD)

+## Features

+- Auto-cycling screens (Welcome, Time, Date, System Info)
+- Simple button controls
+- Wi-Fi connectivity status
+- Visual LED indicators for different screens
+- Memory usage monitoring
+- Real-time clock updates

 ## Setup Instructions (Command Line)

 ### 1. Flash MicroPython to your Pico W

 First, you need to install MicroPython on your Pico W:

-1. Download the latest Pimoroni MicroPython firmware for Pico W from: https://github.com/pimoroni/pimoroni-pico/releases (I tested this with version [v1.24.0-beta2](https://github.com/pimoroni/pimoroni-pico/releases/tag/v1.24.0-beta2))
+1. Download the latest Pimoroni MicroPython firmware for Pico W from: https://github.com/pimoroni/pimoroni-pico/releases (Tested with version [v1.24.0-beta2](https://github.com/pimoroni/pimoroni-pico/releases/tag/v1.24.0-beta2))
 2. Hold the BOOTSEL button on your Pico W while connecting it to your computer
 3. It will mount as a USB drive
 4. Copy the `.uf2` firmware file to the drive